Flavor physics at high-energy muon colliders: Sensitivity to flavor-breaking new physics

 The combined sensitivity to flavor-preserving and to flavor-changing operators enables the muon collider to probe the complete flavor structure of semi-muonic operators.
 As an example, consider the $C_{lq}^{(3)\,[22ij]}$ coefficients matrix---with $i, j$ indices for the quark flavors---and compare present and future low-energy reach at 68\% CL on the EFT scale $\Lambda$ with the muon collider projections:

-While only the $O_{lq}^{(3)}$ operator is considered for illustration, similar results are found to the other current-current semi-muonic operators.
-The 10\,TeV muon collider offers unparalled perspective to probe the complete flavor structure of such new physics scenarios.
+While only the $O_{lq}^{(3)}$ operator is considered for illustration, similar results are found for the other current-current semi-muonic operators.
+The 10\,TeV muon collider offers unparalleled perspective to probe the complete flavor structure of such new physics scenarios.